 Prospective University of Texas at Austin students should visit to learn about the application process and how to declare a major.

 Visit the Asian studies degree plan to view all required courses for the Asian studies major in the College of Liberal Arts.
 View course descriptions of current Asian studies courses and a list of Asian studies core courses.

 The department offers specializations in East Asia and South Asia.
 For the East Asia concentration, two years of Chinese, Japanese or Korean are required.
 The South Asia concentration requires two years of Hindi, Malayalam, Sanskrit, Tamil, or Urdu.
 View the Asian Studies Undergraduate Programs page for more information.

-Asian studies majors interested in learning more about the cultures, politics, religions, and histories of either the East Asian or South Asian regions and work hard to become proficient in an Asian language.
+Asian studies majors interested in learning more about the cultures, politics, religions, and histories of either the East Asian or South Asian regions.
+They must be willing to work hard to become proficient in an Asian language.

 Learn about Asian studies-related student organizations.

 A major in Asian studies you for a broad range of career options.
 As part of a liberal arts education, you will learn to think critically and express your ideas clearly.
 The specific knowledge of Asian countries and languages qualifies you to work in international positions, including journalism, the travel industry, or non-profit organizations.
 Many students major in Asian Studies or Asian Cultures and Languages in preparation for law school or combine this major with science classes needed to pursue a career in the health professions.
 Training in Asian languages and studies proves invaluable for anyone planning to work on an international level.